the-trek-brief/the-trek-brief.github.io/_treks/huayhuash.md

 From here, you have two options:

 - **Stay at Janca Campground:** there is a washroom and usually other trekking groups.
 - **Continue to Laguna Mitococha:** take the trail to the right.
 There is no washroom, very few other tents, and plenty of dry cow poop—but the mountain views are magnificent.
-I suggest this if you like solitude and views
+I suggest this if you like solitude and views.
 Choose whichever camp suits you, but make sure you visit **Laguna Mitococha** either way.

 <a href="https://github.com/user-attachments/assets/87bedf9f-4c70-4ca8-ac5a-67a2cfb4ff12" target="_blank" rel="noopener">